Baqend/guide/src/index.md

   the data.
 Therefore you can restrict the access per operation on class or object level.
 In this view you can modify the access permission for the selected class.
 You can add new users and roles to the acl and can specify those access restrictions.
 [Read more](#users-roles-and-permissions)
-  - **Handler:** are baqend code hooks, which are invoked before an object is modified.
+  - **Handler:** are Baqend code hooks, which are invoked before an object is modified.
 Here you can implement custom logic that is invoked every time when an object is inserted, updated or deleted.
 Within the code you can validate the modification, modify some fields or can completely reject the modifications as your needs.
 [Read More](#handlers)